lsst-sqre/nublado1/README.md

   base64 representation of the file as a single string without linebreaks.

+### Nginx Ingress Controller

+* The Ingress Controller components are found in the `nginx-ingress` directory.
+The controller will live in its own namespace.

+* Create the namespace first, with `kubectl create -f ingress-nginx-namespace.yml`.
+Then create, in order:
+    * `default-http-backend-deployment`
+    * `default-http-backend-service`
+	* `nginx-configuration-configmap`
+	* `tcp-services-configmap`
+	* `udp-services-configmap`
+    * `nginx-ingress-serviceaccount`
+    * `nginx-ingress-clusterrolebinding`
+    * `nginx-ingress-clusterrole`
+    * `nginx-ingress-role`
+	* `nginx-ingress-rolebinding`
+    * `nginx-ingress-controller-deployment`
+    * `ingress-nginx-service`

+* Once the service has been created, wait until it brings up an external IP address: `kubectl get svc -n ingress-nginx ingress-nginx` and inspect the `EXTERNAL-IP` field, or `N="ingress-nginx" kubectl get svc
+  ${N} -n ${N} | grep ${N} | awk '{print $4}'`.
+Then update your DNS record for the external endpoint with this IP address.

+### TLS

+* Create secrets from the secrets template.
+The three standard TLS files should be the CA certificate, the key, and the server certificate, all base64-encoded and put into the file.  `dhparam.pem` can be created with `openssl dhparam -out dhparam.pem 2048`, and then base64-encoded and inserted into the secrets YAML file.
+That command may take some time to run.

 ### Logging [optional]

 * The logging components are located in the `logstashrmq` and `filebeat`